 The major change that comes with the increased standard deduction is the effect on people who used to itemize deductions.

 In the past, you could get both itemized deductions and exemptions, but now you can claim only itemized deductions.
-In addition, the increased standard deduction means that many people who used to itemize may no longer itemize their deductions.
+In addition, the increased standard deduction means that many people who used to itemize may no longer benefit from itemizing their deductions.

 2. Changes in Income Tax Rates and Brackets

-The income tax rates and brackets changed in the new 2018 tax law.
-While the brackets are different for each filing status, the rate structure remains the same across all four filing statuses (single, married filing jointly, married filing separate, and head of household).
-Below is a comparison of the 2017 tax rates and brackets and the 2018 tax rates and brackets for a single person.
+The income tax rates and brackets changed with the new tax law.
+While the brackets are different for each filing status, the rate structure remains the same across all four filing statuses (single, married filing jointly, married filing separately, and head of household).
+Below is a comparison of the 2017 tax rates and brackets and the 2019 tax rates and brackets for a single person.